VMAGROUP works with a range of organisations internationally on the recruitment of interim managers in communications, digital and marketing.

 When working on a day rate contract you are not entitled to benefits if the contract falls outside the of scope of IR35.
 If you take on a contract that sits inside the scope of IR35, then you will be entitled to benefits.
-If you are looking at contracts inside the scope of IR35 you should get advice from your accountant, umbrella company or one of our interim consultants.
+If you are looking at contracts inside the scope of IR35 you should get advice from your accountant, umbrella company or one of our interim recruiters or consultants.

 Do I need to set up a Personal Service Company (commonly known as limited company)?

 If you are thinking about being a long-term interim manager then setting up a Personal Service Company (PSC) will offer the most flexibility.
 If you are not planning to do this then you may prefer to use an umbrella company.